ieeeupsb/workshop_ESP8266/content/ex1.md

 ### analogRead(PIN)

 Similar to what we do to change a value of a digital pin, this method is used to fetch data from a pin.
+This values vary between 0 and 1024.

 ## Serial